ebeshero/socLit/docs/course.md

 * **E-mail Correspondence**: I frequently send announcements to my classes through Courseweb, which also conveniently forwards them to your pitt.edu e-mail addresses.
 To make sure you’re receiving my announcements, find out whether your pitt.edu account is active and functioning, and get in the habit of checking your messages daily.
 If you are forwarding your pitt.edu messages to another account, make sure your forwarding works.
 All of my announcements will also be posted on the Courseweb announcement page.
     * Send e-mail to me when you have questions or want to meet with me, but **please identify yourself by name (first and last), and provide a Subject Line** when you do so.

-**Please let us know**: if you have a disability for which you are or may be requesting an accommodation, please contact both your instructor and the Director of Learning Resources Center, Dr. Lou Ann Sears, 240 Millstein Library Building (724) 836-7098, as early as possible in the term.
+**Please let us know**: If you have a disability for which you are or may be requesting an accommodation, please contact both your instructor and the Director of Learning Resources Center, Dr. Lou Ann Sears, 240 Millstein Library Building (724) 836-7098, as early as possible in the term.
 Learning Resources Center will verify your disability and determine reasonable accommodations for this course.